 MWU: Where did you go from there?

 KS: The progress was pretty good after two months but at some point I felt that it would be too much work for me to handle on my own.
 There was also this big topic of AI on the horizon which I had no experience with.
 I started reaching out in my blog about finding someone to team up with.
-The amount of responses were amazing and worthwhile because I found Dave.
-Dave is not only an awesome developer, I had a lot of devs to choose from, and it was really hard to tell every single one of them that i chose someone else.
-I almost felt like the Bachelor telling everyone that I didn’t have a rose for them.
-Not only was I looking for a good dev, I was looking for a cool person who understood where the game needs to be when it's finished, and Dave was just the perfect fit - talented, and an all around nice dude.
+The amount of responses were amazing and lets see how this turns out.

-In the future I also want to have two of my buddies on board.
-They’re both super talented artists and were also largely involved in the game’s idea.
-I am sure they would bring Footbrawl to another level of quality.
-However, first we’d have to bring Footbrawl into a weird type of “fun to play stage” before we talked about graphical improvements, and that is what we’re doing right now!
+In the future I also want to have two or more people on board.
+I am sure that would bring Footbrawl to another level of quality.
+However, first we’d have to bring Footbrawl into a weird type of “fun to play stage” before we talked about improvements, and that is what we’re doing right now!

 MWU: What’s your focus for the next few months?

-KS: Dave is currently working on improving the ball physics and I’m doing design stuff for the arenas and the interface.
-After that’s completed we’ll focus on the AI and multiplayer stuff.
+KS: Iam currently working on improving the ball physics and I’m doing design stuff for the arenas and the interface.
+After that’s completed I’ll focus on the AI and multiplayer stuff.
 I hope we can release something solid by the summer but nonetheless we expect to ship an excellent game.
 We have to be careful not to let our timeframe dictate that.
 I don’t want Footbrawl to be just another physics beat em up type game.
 I want to create a game that has an impact on my generation of gamedevs just as Nintendo Worldcup had on me.
-I hope and think we are on a good way.
+I hope and think I am on a good way.

-If you want to keep up with the Games Progress, visit the Footbrawl Website, Kevin’s Dev Blog, Made with Unity Profile, and/or Follow him on Twitter!
+If you want to keep up with the Games Progress, visit the Made with Unity Profile, and/or Follow him on Twitter!